History of Zionism (pre-1948): Aliyah and the "Ingathering of the Exiles"

-Europe's Age of Enlightenment and the Jews
+Europe's age of enlightenment and the Jews

 The Age of Enlightenment in Europe led to an 18th- and 19th-century Jewish enlightenment movement in Europe, called the Haskalah.
 In 1791, the French Revolution led France to become the first country in Europe to grant Jews legal equality.
 Britain gave Jews equal rights in 1856, Germany in 1871.
 The spread of western liberal ideas among newly emancipated Jews created for the first time a class of secular Jews who absorbed the prevailing ideas of enlightenment, including rationalism, romanticism, and nationalism.

 However, the formation of modern nations in Europe accompanied changes in the prejudices against Jews.
 What had previously been religious persecution now became a new phenomenon of racial antisemitism and acquired a new name: antisemitism.
 Antisemites saw Jews as an alien religious, national and racial group and actively tried to prevent Jews from acquiring equal rights and citizenship.
 The Catholic press was at the forefront of these efforts and was quietly encouraged by the Vatican, which saw its own decline in status as linked to the equality granted to Jews.
 By the late 19th century, the more extreme nationalist movements in Europe often promoted physical violence against Jews who they regarded as interlopers and exploiters threatening the well-being of their nations.

-Persecution of the Jews in the Russian Empire

-Jews in Eastern Europe faced constant pogroms and persecution in Tsarist Russia.
-From 1791 they were only allowed to live in the Pale of Settlement.
-In response to the Jewish drive for integration and modern education (Haskalah) and the movement for emancipation, the Tsars imposed tight quotas on schools, universities and cities to prevent entry by Jews.
-From 1827 to 1917 Russian Jewish boys were required to serve 25 years in the Russian army, starting at the age of 12.
-The intention was to forcibly destroy their ethnic identity, however the move severely radicalized Russia's Jews and familiarized them with nationalism and socialism.

-The tsar's chief adviser Konstantin Pobedonostsev, was reported as saying that one-third of Russia's Jews was expected to emigrate, one-third to accept baptism, and one-third to starve.

-Famous incidents includes the 1913 Menahem Mendel Beilis trial (Blood libel against Jews) and the 1903 Kishinev pogrom.

-Between 1880 and 1928, two million Jews left Russia; most emigrated to the United States, a minority chose Palestine.